Financial freedom is the ability to meet all you living expenses:

 19. Be frugal – buy one less meal than what you usually budget for.
 This trains you to work with what you have left in the kitchen.

-20. Have a second pantry.
-Stock up canned food on specials.
+20. Have a second pantry or free up pantry space to stock up canned food on specials.
 Run to your own private pantry instead of the supermarket.

 21. Save yourself a trip to the grocery store.
 You don’t have to step outside to do your grocery shopping if you prefer.
 Save travelling time, avoid the temptation to buy non-essentials, and save gas.
 With Amazon’s Prime Pantry 30-day free trial, you can choose everyday low-priced items in everyday sizes.
 Learn more about it here.

-23. If not in season, buy frozen vegetables instead.
+23. Veges are often limited and pricey during winter.
+So buy frozen vegetables instead.
 They are still full of nutrients.

 24. Never buy bottled water.
 Use reusable water bottles and feel them with tap water from home (make sure your tap water is potable and safe to drink).